Tardo/docker-privoxy-https/README.md

 ## :page_with_curl: About

-Alpine docker with [privoxy](https://www.privoxy.org) enabled and configured to work with HTTPS.
+Image with [privoxy](https://www.privoxy.org) enabled and configured to work with HTTPS.

 It also includes '[adblock2privoxy](https://github.com/essandess/adblock2privoxy)' to translate adblock rules to privoxy with CSS hidden elements & blackhole.
+This means that this image also includes an nginx server so that the advanced CSS rules work correctly.

 **The default configuration is intended for personal use only (ex. raspberry)**